 Examples abound here, sad to say.
 Puppets are among the easiest of targets, primarily because they became the poster kids for anticapitalist mobilizations.
 Devising a cheap and collective manner to produce artistic expressions of resistance isn't problematic per se; such creations have allowed us to prefigure a better life even as we protest present-day horrors.
-But when puppets all start looking alike, whether filling the streets of Seattle or Hong Kong; when they are mass-produced from the same materials, in the same manner; when they are something eco-entrepreneurs can fund to both create the appearance of grassroots protest and turn radical notions into the most liberal of demands6 - then we are developing our own factory forms of creativity.
-Those we mean to empower - the
+But when puppets all start looking alike, whether filling the streets of Seattle or Hong Kong; when they are mass-produced from the same materials, in the same manner; when they are something eco-entrepreneurs can fund to both create the appearance of grassroots protest and turn radical notions into

-Cultural Change (Malden, MA: Blackwell, 1990), 240.
+&lt;sup>12David Harvey, The Condition of Postmodernity: An Enquiry into the Origins of Cultural Change (Malden, MA: Blackwell, 1990), 240.